inmation/WebStudio-docs/GettingStarted/README.md

 ### Pipelines
 The next key concept to introduce is that of the action **pipeline**.
 When a specific hook, such as `onClick`, triggers a sequence of actions can be called one after another to perform complex tasks.
 This is referred to as a pipeline due to they way in which messages are taken in by each action in the sequence and passed down to the next one along.

-![acionPipeline](../assets/images/ActionPipeline.png)

 The content of the outbound message depends on what the action does to it.
 Many actions can enrich the incoming message with extra fields to be used by those further down the chain.
+Depending on the action information can be read from the compilation and widget models, or changes can be applied to them.

+![acionPipeline](../assets/images/ActionPipeline.png)

 To see how this works, we'll modify the earlier example to display the time when the button was pressed in the status Text widget.